Gurik-M/FyreWatchAi/README.md

 # FyreWatch Ai :fire:
-### An AI Powered Wildfire Detection System
+### An AI Powered Wildfire Condition Detection System

-The purpose of this project is to build an artificially intelligent system capable of detecting wildfires through a myriad of different environmental datapoints.
+The purpose of this project is to build an artificially intelligent system capable of detecting wildfire conditions through a myriad of different environmental datapoints.

 The procedure of this project was split into four main steps,
 * (1) determining which environmental conditions play a decisive role in wildfire environments so that they can be used as inputs for the neural network,